 - Have meatless meals every now and then

 - Lentils, beans, tofu, and tempeh all make great meat replacers

 - Try this recipe for crispy tofu in black pepper basil sauce.
 This will convert even the biggest tofu skeptics into tofu lovers

 - Are you drinking 2 sodas per day?
 Maybe try and cut back to 1 soda per day, then 1 soda every other day, and so on

-- Swap your fruit juice for whole fresh fruit
+- Ditch your fruit juice for whole fresh fruit

-- Swap side of chips for a side of salad or fruit
+- Swap a side of chips for a side of salad or fruit

 As you can see, there are lots of small ways you can decrease the amount of inflammatory foods that you are consuming!
 It doesn’t have to be an all or nothing thing!
 Every little change counts!